 Observable Entity vs. Evaluation Procedure

 The observable entity and evaluation procedure hierarchies have some of the same attributes.
-There is not and should not be a one-to-one correspondence between the two hierarchies.
+The extent to which the two hierarchies overlap and to which extent they should or should not overlap is a matter of an ongoing discussion.

 At this time, SNOMED CT contains some concepts in the evaluation procedure hierarchy which logically belong in the observable entity hierarchy.
 This is a legacy problem that continues to cause confusion.
 These concepts will move to the observable entity hierarchy as part of the QI project in the future.
 In addition, if we identify existing duplicate concepts between the two hierarchies, this will also be corrected.
 Concepts will not be duplicated between the observable entity hierarchy and procedure hierarchy, and requests for such will not be added.

 While some users have indicated they want to use a procedure concept for ordering a test and an observable concept for reporting the result, this is not an acceptable use case.
 An evaluation procedure being ordered implies that there is an expectation that a value, in association with the ordered procedure will be provided.
 Evaluation procedures, for all intents and purposes, are observables with another semantic tag.
 The nature of their top level parent (Evaluation procedure) implies that they require a value in order to be assessed.
 Thus they can be used equivalently with observables.